 You do not have to limit yourself to asking questions only, though.
 Statements about the “common understanding” work just as well.

 One of the more famous examples from the Thinkertoys book is attributed to Alfred Sloan who reversed the idea that a person must first buy a car before he can drive it.
-The reversal meant that you can buy it while driving the car, hence coming up with the idea for instalment buying.
+The reversal meant that you could buy it while driving the car, hence coming up with the idea for instalment buying.

 Mind Maps